• Skip to primary navigation

 Cooked and raw shrimp look alike.
 Both have long, segmented shells.

 Also, both are high in protein and contain omega-3 fatty acids.
-They have a delicate, sweet flavor.
+They have a delicate, sweet flavor - for a side-by-side look at similar crustaceans, read shrimp vs lobster comparison.

 When handling either type of shrimp, it is important to be careful to avoid bacteria.